marinuslouw/exegetic-new-site/content/blog/setup-linux.md

 description: "Setup instructions for a Linux system."
 ---

 Below are the setup instructions for the various bits of software we use in our training courses for user on a Linux system.
+Once you are finished installing R and RStudio, please go back to [Setup: General ]({{< ref "setup-general.md" >}}) to continue with **step 1.3**.

-## Brief Overview: R and RStudio setup
+## 1. R and RStudio setup

 RStudio is the Integrated Development Environment (IDE) for R, a programming languange.
 It is thus the face of R and so to setup RStudio, we will be downloading both R and RStudio, starting with R.

-## Setup instructions: R and RStudio
+### Setup instructions: R and RStudio

 ##### If you don't have R and RStudio installed